msyk/FMDataAPI/README.md

   Bug fix for portal limit parameter.
 Thanks to tkuijer.
 - 2022-03-24: [Ver.25]
   Add methods(getFirstRecord, getLastRecord, getRecords) to the FileMakerRelation class.
+- 2022-03-26: [Ver.26]
+  Add methods(setFieldHTMLEncoding, getFieldHTMLEncoding) to the FMDataAPI class.
+These is going to use for comatibility mode of FileMaker API for PHP.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class